What is Dog Whispering?

 Dogs are dogs and they are very good at being dogs.
 When one fully understands this and can read all of the dog’s signals, and can send the dog signals that he can read, you have the beginning of a very good relationship.
 It also has to do with balance.
 I believe that dogs do best when they are balanced.
 With dogs, balance is equal parts exercise, rules & limitations and affection.
 I teach dog owners how to restore balance to the dog and to the whole environment where the dog lives.

 Another key element is the dog’s position in the pack (you, your family and other pets).
 I believe that all dogs need to know their position.
 I think that most dogs are more than happy not to be the leader.
 I also believe that if the humans are not behaving in a way that puts them in the lead, then the dog will instinctually try to assume the lead position.
 This creates an unbalanced situation and/or an unbalanced dog.
 Most behavior issues can be resolved by restoring the balance.
 Once the dog knows that you are the leader he can calm down and enjoy his position.
+In the presence of Calm, Confident leadership, dogs take it down a notch; whether it's aggression, hyperactivity, fears or phobias, stubbornness, protectiveness etc. It all starts to dissipate.

 I use no harsh methods.
 No shock collars, no prong collars, no choke chains, no yelling, no hitting, no head halters, no "gentle" leaders.
 No special tools as it's not about the tools but it's about the enrgy, confidence and presence of the human (you).